tum-ens/urbs/doc/implementdoc/sets.rst

 energy system.
 There are 6 different types of costs.
 Each one has different features and are defined for different instances.
 Set of **cost types** is hardcoded, which means they are not considered to be fixed or changed  by the user.
-The Set :math:`R` defines the Cost Types, each member :math:`r` of this set :math:`R` represents a unique cost type name.
+The set :math:`R` defines the cost types, each member :math:`r` of this set :math:`R` represents a unique cost type name.
 The cost types are hard coded
 as: ``Investment``, ``Fix``, ``Variable``, ``Fuel``, ``Revenue``, ``Purchase``, ``Startup``.
 In script ``model.py`` this set is defined as ``cost_type`` and